 Picturesque historical center?
 Tick.
 Medieval duomo full of art?
 Tick.
 Aristocratic villas, with great views?
 Tick.

-Ravello might sound like just another beautiful town on a beautiful coast.
+Ravello might sound like just another beautiful Amalfi Coast town.
 And it is.
 But it stands out for just how lovely all those attractions are.

 The views from Villa Cimbrone have been called the best on the Amalfi Coast.
 Others say it’s the view from the beautiful Italian garden of Villa Rufolo, where Wagner found the inspiration for the magical garden in his opera “Parsifal”.